allenai/ai2thor/README.md

 5. If you want to see the class/depth/object masks, click on the `FPSController->FirstPersonCharacter` Game Object in the Hierarchy window, then toggle-on the checkbox next to the `Image Synthesis (Script)` component in the Inspector window to activate that script.
 You can see the masks during a run using the Display dropdown in the Game window.

 6. Click the Play button in the top center of the Unity Editor to run the Scene.
-Use WASD to move, arrow buttons (or R) to rotate or look, and escape to pass.
+See the list of [keys and parameters](#keys-and-parameters) below.
 To set action parameters, click the `FPSController` Game Object in the Hierarchy window, then use the inputs under `Debug Discrete Agent Controller (Script)`.
 See [`unity/Assets/Scripts/DebugDiscreteAgentController.cs`](./unity/Assets/Scripts/DebugDiscreteAgentController.cs) for additional key bindings.

+#### Keys and Parameters

+- W/A/S/D: Move
+- R: Rotate
+  - Rotation Increment
+  - Horizon Increment (positive is look down, negative is look up, resets if over +/-90)
+- O: Open Object
+  - Receptacle Object ID
+  - Receptacle Object Direction (instead of using an object ID)
+- C: Close Object
+  - Receptacle Object ID (second object to put the held object onto)
+  - Receptacle Object Direction (instead of using an object ID)
+- P: Pickup Object
+  - Move Or Pickup Object ID (for the held object)
+  - Move Or Pickup Object Direction (instead of using an object ID)
+- Z: Put (held) Object (onto an object)
+  - Move Or Pickup Object ID (for the held object)
+  - Move Or Pickup Object Direction (instead of using an object ID)
+  - Receptacle Object ID (second object to put the held object onto)
+  - Receptacle Object Direction (instead of using an object ID)
+- X: Drop Object
+  - Move Or Pickup Object ID (for the held object)
+  - Move Or Pickup Object Direction (instead of using an object ID)
+- U: Push or Pull Object
+  - Move Or Pickup Object ID
+  - Move Or Pickup Object Direction (instead of using an object ID)
+  - Push Pull Force (positive is push, negative is pull)
+- Q: Crawl
+- E: Stand
+- L: Lie Down
+- Escape: Pass (do nothing)
+- Backspace: Initialize (reset the scene)

 ## Build